SoulOfSword/iniside_out_galaxy_model/README.md

 **Code Implementation**

 The code in this repository provides a Python-based implementation of the above galaxy evolution model.
 It numerically solves the relevant differential equations for gas and stellar surface densities under different star formation laws, using a Runge-Kutta approach.
+It does this through multiprocessing on multiple CPUs.
 You can configure parameters such as:
 - **Accretion history** (timescale or frequency, total baryonic mass).
 - **Star formation law** (Kennicutt–Schmidt (original or revised) or Boissier).
 - **Rotation curve** (flat or radially varying).